alandrade21/angular-electron-boilerplate/README.md

 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

-**Your application is optimised.
+**Your application is optimized.
 Only /dist folders and node dependencies are included in the executable.**

 ## You want to use a specific lib (like rxjs) in electron main thread ? (based on the [original project](https://github.com/maximegris/angular-electron))